 When to fly

 March to October in the United Arab Emirates can see temperatures often reaching 38-40 degrees Celsius which can be uncomfortable even for the locals.
-Accommodation and flights to Abu Dhabi are generally cheaper during the hotter months when there are less tourists around.
+You will find cheap flights to Abu Dhabi during the hotter months when there are less tourists around.
 If you can cope with the heat, you should be able to get a good deal especially during school holidays.
 Classical fine art lovers book flights to Abu Dhabi in January for the annual festival.
 The festival unites some of the greatest musicians, performers and artists from the East and West and is a cultural event and a great occasion for everyone to enjoy.

 Getting around Abu Dhabi

 Getting around the city is no problem.
 Using local buses which run frequently is the easiest way to see what this fantastic destination has to offer.
 Taxis are quite cheap compared to many other countries.
 Why not arrange a hire taxi and guide for a day?
 A friendly taxi driver will be more than willing to take you to famous landmarks, shopping malls, parks, cafes and restaurants.

 Once your flight to Abu Dhabi lands at Abu Dhabi International Airport (AUH) it's about a 30-minute journey to the city centre.
 There are a number of public transport options available, the cheapest of which is by bus.
 Many hotels do provide their guests with free inter-terminal shuttle services.
 There's also car hire 24 hours a day which can be arranged at the airport.
 Jump into a taxi, however do agree a price before setting off, as fares can vary.